 I don’t ever want to harvest timber from my property.
 Will I be forced to harvest timber at some point?

 No, you are never required to harvest timber.
-However, there are some good reasons why you should harvest timber at some point in the future.
-For example, harvesting can help maintain the vigor of your forest and its ability to effectively sequester carbon from the atmosphere.
+However, there are good reasons why you should harvest at least some timber occasionally.
+For example, the right kinds of harvesting can help maintain the vigor of your forest and its ability to effectively sequester carbon from the atmosphere.

-If a property is sold, does the buyer have to continue with the Forest Carbon Works Project?
+If a property is sold, does the buyer have to maintain membership?

-If a property is sold or changes ownership, the new owner will be required to enroll with Forest Carbon Works or terminate Membership for a fee.
-The terms of Membership are attached to the land, not the landowner.
+The terms of membership are attached to the land, not the landowner.
+So, if a property is sold or changes ownership, the new owner is required to enroll with Forest Carbon Works or (for a fee) terminate the membership.

 What if there is a natural disaster on my property?

-When a natural disaster occurs on a property and trees are destroyed, this is referred to as an unintentional reversal.
-If there is an unintentional reversal on your property, please notify Forest Carbon Works immediately so we can take the appropriate next steps.
-If an unintentional reversal occurs on your property, you are not penalized as a Member for any losses in carbon but annual payments may be affected if the loss is substantial.
+When a natural disaster occurs on a property and trees are destroyed, we consider this an “unintentional reversal” – in other words, carbon stocks and accretion were unintentionally adversely affected.
+If there is an unintentional reversal on your property, members must notify Forest Carbon Works immediately so we can take appropriate next steps.
+If an unintentional reversal occurs on your property, you are not penalized for any losses in carbon, but annual payments may be affected if the loss is substantial.